-Yes, there can be trace amounts in some bamboo flooring products.
-There’s also trace amounts of formaldehyde in house paints, lacquers and finishes, permanent-press fabrics, and particleboard, as well as some cosmetics, medications, dishwashing soap, and laundry softeners.
-The most safe bamboo flooring brands test their products annually, have Floorscore certification, and meet the CARB Phase 2 indoor air standard.
+There are trace amounts of formaldehyde in house paints, lacquers and finishes, permanent-press fabrics, and particleboard, as well as some cosmetics, medications, dishwashing soap, and laundry softeners – and also flooring.
+The safest bamboo flooring brands test their products annually, have Floorscore certification, and meet the CARB Phase 2 indoor air standard.

 But toxicity isn’t determined by the presence of a substance.
 The amount is what matters.

 “Having a chemistry background… I started thinking maybe I should look for something out of a natural material… I found Ambient.
 Their products are certified to meet formaldehyde standards of far more stringent nations than the USA.
 That is important to me because this flooring is going to be in my family room, which gets a lot of sun.
 Also, my children, myself and my guests will be spending a lot of time in this room.” ~

 Does Bamboo Flooring Harm Pandas?
 Animal Lovers Want to Know